wp-plugins/advertising-manager/readme.txt

 * By default, show a placeholder ad (not the real ad) for admin users so that ad quality is higher
 * Add ability to show in an email
 * Send daily and weekly statistics information
-* Add version information to the footer in admin screens of advman

 == Upgrade Notice ==

-= 3.4.26 =
+= 3.4.27 =
-* Allowed default ad to be toggled from ad list again
-* Changed Ad.js URL to be from CDN
+* Updated translations to use Transifex (https://www.transifex.com/projects/p/advertising-manager/)
+* Updated deployment instructions with new translation methodology

 == Change Log ==

+= 3.4.27 =
+* Updated translations to use Transifex (https://www.transifex.com/projects/p/advertising-manager/)
+* Updated deployment instructions with new translation methodology

 = 3.4.26 =
 * Allowed default ad to be toggled from ad list again